Array from method –

 But wait, i have something more for you –

-- JS Quiz – Did really string substring method can do this
+- JS Quiz – can string split method will be limited

 And last but not the least, don’t forget to like, comment and share.
 It gives us a morale boost to remain to continue.
 Also, join our Facebook Page